The Resident Evil 1.9 development team was stunned when the Capcom boss suddenly announced that their game would now be Resident Evil 3.

-The development process of Resident Evil 1.9 did not encounter many problems that followed the first two games in the series, because the project’s direction of the game was Kazuhiro Aoyama’s project was both unique and “orthodox” in many ways.
-In addition, RE2’s familiarity with graphics and gameplay helps smooth game development and the game does not risk being “ripped off” or completely canceled.
-However, near the summer of 1999 – the time when Capcom wanted the game to be completed – a major change happened to the game development team.
+The development process of Resident Evil 1.9 did not encounter many problems that followed the first two games in the series because the project’s direction of the game was Kazuhiro Aoyama’s project was both unique and “orthodox” in many ways.
+Besides, RE2’s familiarity with graphics and gameplay helps smooth game development, and the game does not risk being “ripped off” or altogether canceled.
+However, near the summer of 1999 – when Capcom wanted the game to be completed – a significant change happened to the game development team.

-As you know in Part 2 of the series, Mr. Yasuhisa Kawamura – the author of the game’s script – wrote a story set in front of RE2 , but then this script was modified to accommodate the acting events. comes before RE2 in the beginning, there are just events after RE2 at the end.
+As you know, in Part 2 of the series, Mr. Yasuhisa Kawamura – the author of the game’s script – wrote a story set in front of RE2.
+Still, this script was modified to accommodate the acting events that come before RE2 in the beginning.
+There are just events after RE2 at the end.
 So Resident Evil 1.9 now becomes … Resident Evil 1.9 + 2.1.
 This name started to appear and was used in the second half of the game development process.

-Of course Resident Evil 1.9 + 2.1 is an unacceptable name.
-Imagine how gamers will react when they see this name appear on game ads, let alone read that name.
-So in early 1999, the Resident Evil 1.9 + 2.1 development team chose “Biohazard: Last Escape” as the official name for the Asian version, and “Resident Evil: Nemesis” as the official name for the international version, because they feeling these names accurately reflect the content of the game and is associated with gameplay: Nemesis is a monster stalking gamers, and Last Escape implies that after escaping Raccoon, Jill will never return to the city. this again.
-The reason they gave two different names to the game is because in Japan, Nemesis was a name that was rarely used in Japanese-language titles (this was true until 2012 when Resident Evil: Operation Raccoon City launches), and Last Escape sounds unnatural in English.
+Of course, Resident Evil 1.9 + 2.1 is an unacceptable name.
+Imagine how gamers react when they see this name appear on game ads; let alone read that name.
+So in early 1999, the Resident Evil 1.9 + 2.1 development team chose “Biohazard: Last Escape” as the official name for the Asian version and “Resident Evil: Nemesis”.
+As the official name for the international version because they feel these names accurately reflect the game’s content and is associated with gameplay: Nemesis is a monster stalking gamers, and Last Escape implies that after escaping Raccoon, Jill will never return to the city.
+The reason they gave two different names to the game is that in Japan.
+Nemesis was a name that was rarely used in Japanese-language titles (this was true until 2012 when Resident Evil: Operation Raccoon City launches), and Last Escape sounds unnatural in English.

 Resident Evil 3

 Shortly after the game’s name was set, Kazuhiro had a series of meetings with the bosses of Resident Evil and Capcom – Yoshiki Okamoto and Shinji Mikami.
-After … three days of discussion, the end result was that Mr. Yoshiki Okamoto decided to add the number 3 to the name of the game, and the game will be known as Biohazard 3 Last Escape in Japan, and Western gamers will Call it Resident Evil 3: Nemesis .
-With this decision, the size of the game will expand and it will no longer be a spin-off game.
+After … three days of discussion, the result was that Mr. Yoshiki Okamoto decided to add the number 3 to the game’s name.
+The game will be known as Biohazard 3 Last Escape in Japan, and Western gamers will Call it Resident Evil 3: Nemesis.
+With this decision, the game’s size will expand, and it will no longer be a spin-off game.

-After Resident Evil 1.9 + 2.1 became Resident Evil 3, Hideki’s game was renamed Resident Evil 4 , and Code: Veronica was not affected.
-But this is not the Resident Evil 4 title you know: its last official name is … Devil May Cry .
-The major changes that Hideki made to the game made it no longer suitable for the Resident Evil brand, and thus it has become a new silver brand for Capcom since its release on PS2 in August 2001. , but this is the story of another series of articles.
-The Resident Evil 4 that you know doesn’t exist at this time.
+After Resident Evil 1.9 + 2.1 became Resident Evil 3, Hideki’s game was renamed Resident Evil 4, and Code: Veronica was not affected.
+But this is not the Resident Evil 4 title, you know: its last official name is Devil May Cry.
+Hideki’s major changes made to the game made it no longer suitable for the Resident Evil brand.
+Thus it has become a new silver brand for Capcom since its release on PS2 in August 2001, but this is the story of another series of articles.
+Resident Evil 4 that you know doesn’t exist at this time.

 Rushed into content

-Turning Resident Evil 1.9 + 2.1 into Resident Evil 3 presents a new challenge for Kazuhiro and Yasuhisa, because their titles are currently too short and too different from previous Resident Evil titles.
-If Capcom is not careful, the content and duration of the game will probably make gamers angry because of the feeling of being cheated when compared to the first two versions, especially when Resident Evil 2 is a great success. makes gamers put a lot of expectations on Resident Evil 3.
+Turning Resident Evil 1.9 + 2.1 into Resident Evil 3 presents a new challenge for Kazuhiro and Yasuhisa because their titles are currently too short and too different from previous Resident Evil titles.
+If Capcom is not careful, the game’s content and duration will probably make gamers angry because of the feeling of being cheated compared to the first two versions, especially when Resident Evil 2 is a great success.
+It makes gamers put a lot of expectations on Resident Evil 3.

-So Kazuhiro’s team created new places like Raccoon City Park and factory, while the old places were extended by adding new rooms.
-These contents do not change the plot of the game, but it drags the game a bit longer: Mr. Kazuhiro estimates that the game has been extended … about 30 minutes.
+So Kazuhiro’s team created new places like Raccoon City Park and the factory, while the old sites were extended by adding new rooms.
+These contents do not change the game’s plot, but it drags the game a bit longer: Mr. Kazuhiro estimates that it has been extended about 30 minutes.
 That’s all they can do within their limited time frame, and Capcom doesn’t want to postpone the game because two other Resident Evil titles will be released in late 1999 and early 2000.
-The release of the three games is too close. each other will greatly affect the revenue of all three, which Capcom is unacceptable.
+The release of the three games is too close.
+Each other will significantly affect the revenue of all three, which Capcom is unacceptable.